DanHanh/scLinear/README.md

 #> Level 4 annotation started.
 #> Uniform Resolution Annotation Started.
 ```
-## Other
+## Other functions
 scLinear calls different sub-workflows which can also be called independentaly.
+### Prepare data
 `prepare_data()` performes all the necessay pre-processing steps.
 Parameters are the same as [above](#Running-scLinear")
-## Prepare data

 ``` r
 pbmc10k <- prepare_data(pbmc10k,